viha-sharma/Jarvis-AI-Desktop-Virtual-Assistant/README.md

-# Jarvis-AI-Desktop-Virtual-Assistant
-This virtual assistant can perform 50+ actions that will help automate multiple tasks for users to increase productivity and efficiency.
+# Jarvis AI Desktop Virtual Assistant

+**Why are virtual assistants required?**

+**What all can Jarvis do?**

+Jarvis is capable of performing 50+ automation tasks.
+These tasks are listed below: